Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/02_CPE.md

     OpenMP compiler flag).
 -   netCDF and HDF5

-It is possible to see which compiler and linker flags the wrappers add through the `--craype-verbose` flag.
+It is possible to see which compiler and linker flags the wrappers add through the `-craype-verbose` flag.

 The wrappers do have some flags of their own, but also accept all flags of the selected compiler and